 The failures of power occur in its acquisition and thereafter in the keeping of it.
-In seeking change, it is logical to examine how the methods of public appropriations becoming private holdings.
+Thus, in seeking change, it is logical to examine how public appropriations become private holdings.
 Here are three widely known global examples:

 - Vast personal capital accumulation among a small percentage of people is now common knowledge.
 That the rate is fantastically beyond a measure of any one person’s productive capacity firmly suggests an economic malfunction worthy of analysis and action.

 - Fossil fuels are irreversibly altering the thin layer of gas encompassing the earth.
 These added gases are causing climate change and several malfunctions.

 - The endogenous formation of organic molecules capable of endangering all human life as a virus may be a natural occurrence.
-The failure of anticipation, prediction, management, and mitigation might be the most serious malfunction of all.
+However, the failure of anticipation, prediction, management, and mitigation might be the most serious malfunction of all.

 The chart has seven letters (GOS-3P RE) in the upper right corner.
 I developed it to describe a process for defining big problems like the three listed above.
 I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and share or join with others on a similar path.
 Before this process can begin operationally, the issue must be continuously well defined and researched.
 In writing a GOS-3P RE, the “future perfect tense” as a verb form of communication is best.